• Home

 JXN is searching for the descendants of Abraham [Abram] Peyton Skipwith, Chloe [Cloe] Skipwith, Louisa Skipwith, Betsy Skipwith, Benjamin Skipwith, Samuel James, Maria [Mariah] Skipwith-Roper, Peter Roper, Alpheus Roper, Fannie Lou Roper, Ebenezer Roper, Elizabeth Roper, and|or Marietta [Mary Etta] Roper.
 The project has also learned that members of the Dunlop family of Williamsburg may also be of relation to the Skipwith-Ropers.

-The Coleman-Devineys
+The Coleman-Hughes-Devineys

-JXN is searching for the descendants of Abraham [Abram] Coleman, Melinda Coleman, Minor Coleman, Landon Coleman, Gloucester Deviney, and|or James Deviney.
+JXN is searching for the descendants of Abraham [Abram] Coleman, Melinda Hughes Coleman, Emma Hughes, Wynn, Minor Coleman, Landon Coleman, Gloucester Deviney, and|or James Deviney.

 The Carters